Interlac (APA)

 Interlac is a bimonthly amateur press association devoted to the DC Comics science fiction superhero team the Legion of Super-Heroes.
 It was the first APA devoted to the Legion and, despite the decline of APAs due to Internet forums, continues to operate to this day.
-June 2021 marked the 45th anniversary.

-Interlac’s name comes from the designated communication language of the 30th-century United Planets confederation (the milieu in which the Legion of Super-Heroes operates).
+The site is named after the fictional language of the same name, which is the primary language used in the comic's setting.

 History

 Rich Morrissey founded the APA in June 1976, calling it LEAPA (the LEgion Amateur Press Association); it changed its name to Interlac three mailings later.
 There were 15 founding members, and the first mailing was 26 pages.

-At the time, there were few general-interest comics APAs, CAPA-alpha and APA-5 being the exceptions.
-But never before in comic book fandom had the fans of a single comic book come together in a single APA.
-So while Interlac’s form came from CAPA-alpha, its membership came from the Legion Fan Club (started by 13-year-old Mike Flynn in 1972) and The Legion Outpost (a fanzine started in 1972).
+At the time, there were few general-interest comics APAs, CAPA-alpha and APA-5 being the exceptions, but never before in comic book fandom had the fans of a single comic book come together in a single APA.
+While Interlac's form came from CAPA-alpha, its membership came from the Legion Fan Club (started by 13-year-old Mike Flynn in 1972) and The Legion Outpost (a fanzine started in 1972).